tudelft3d/3dgeoinfo2018/papers.md

 	    <tr>
 	    	<td>19</td>
 	    	<td>Marc-Oliver Löwner and Yahya Ghassoun</td>
-	    	<td>The Influence Of Different Level Of Detail (LOD0-2) Representations And Buffer Sizes On Parameter Effectiveness For Fine Dust Distribution Modelling – Initial Results Of Correlation Analysis</td>
+	    	<td>The Influence Of Levels Of Detail (LOD0-2) And Buffer Sizes On Parameter Effectiveness For Fine Dust Distribution Modelling</td>
 	    </tr>
 	    <tr>
 	    	<td>23</td>